spring-attic/spring-security-oauth/docs/oauth1.md

 ### Managing Callbacks

 With the 1.0a revision of the OAuth 1.0 specification, the callback URL is provided at the time the request is made for a request token and will be used when redirecting the user back to the OAuth 1.0 consumer.
-Therefore, a means must be provided to persist the callback between requests.
-The interface that is used to persist callbacks is [`OAuthCallbackServices`][OAuthCallbackServices].
-The default implementation, [`InMemoryCallbackServices`][InMemoryCallbackServices] persists the callbacks in-memory.
-You must supply your own implementation of `OAuthCallbackServices` if this is inadequate.
+These callbacks are stored as a part of the token and managed by the [`OAuthProviderTokenServices`][OAuthProviderTokenServices].

 ### Managing Verifiers

-With the 1.0a revision of the OAuth 1.0 specification, the a verifier is provided to the consumer via the user that must be passed back to the provider when requesting the access token.
+With the 1.0a revision of the OAuth 1.0 specification, a verifier is provided to the consumer via the user that must be passed back to the provider when requesting the access token.
+A verifier is an unguessable random string, often short enough to be typed in by a human.
 Therefore, a means must be provided to create and persist the verifier.
-The interface that is used to this end is [`OAuthVerifierServices`][OAuthVerifierServices].
-The default implementation, [`RandomValueInMemoryVerifierServices`][RandomValueInMemoryVerifierServices], creates a small, user-friendly (6 readable ASCII characters by default) verifier and persists the verifier in memory.
-You must supply your own implementation of `OAuthVerifierServices` if this is inadequate.
+The interface to create verifiers is [`OAuthVerifierServices`][OAuthVerifierServices].
+The default implementation, [`RandomValueInMemoryVerifierServices`][RandomValueInMemoryVerifierServices], creates a small, user-friendly (6 readable ASCII characters by default) verifier.
+The verifier is stored as a part of the token and managed by the [`OAuthProviderTokenServices`][OAuthProviderTokenServices].

 ### Authorization By Consumer